 Other Reasons We Like ExpressVPN

 ExpressVPN can be installed on Windows, macOS, Android and iOS.
 It’s one of the easiest VPNs to use, meaning it’s a great choice for beginners.
 Once you’ve installed it, you just need to make sure you’re connected to a server by pressing its big button.
-You can also have up to five devices connected at the same time.
+You can also have up to eight devices connected at the same time.

 A knowledgebase is available, if you get stuck.
 Live chat and email support is available 24/7, too, but the email route is best for more technical help.